joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 d. let whiteHouseAddress: Int + String = 1600 + "Pennsylvania Ave"

 e. var peopleAtParty: Double = "95"

+//// Answer: all of the above are declared incorrectly!
 ```

 ***
 ## 2. Which of the following expressions evaluate to true?